Representative democracy

+Representative democracy can be organized in different ways including both parliamentary and presidential systems of government.
+Elected representatives typically form a legislature (such as a parliament or congress), which may be composed of a single chamber (unicameral), two chambers (bicameral), or more than two chambers (multicameral).
+Where two or more chambers exist, their members are often elected in different ways.

 Powers of representatives

 Representatives are elected by the public, as in national elections for the national legislature.
 Elected representatives may hold the power to select other representatives, presidents, or other officers of the government or of the legislature, as the prime minister in the latter case.

 The power of representatives is usually curtailed by a constitution (as in a constitutional democracy or a constitutional monarchy) or other measures to balance representative power: